RohanArora13/Hook/README.md

 #### if all goes right you should see " Finished... "

 ![alt text](https://raw.githubusercontent.com/RohanArora13/Hook/master/screenshot/3%20screen%20shot%20Hook%20Installer.png)

+## Change Log
+### V1.2.0
+- New Window Selection
+- super Fast Download
+- 2nd Download Method ( if 1st fail)
+- Fixed Error and Bugs
+- Message is displayed on new update available

+### V1.1.0
+- Download file with url
+- Fixed Bugs

 ## Disclaimer
 All This Mods Belong To Their Respective Owners.
 This Program only makes installation of this mods bit easier
 - More info about mods at: